dzdykes/SignalRConvoSave/README.md

 # SignalRConvoSave

-Create group chat and serialize conversations for each person.
+Create group chat and save conversations for each person to a text file.